Retirement Plans for

 The member employer sets the amount that will be withdrawn from an employee’s pay and contributed into the 401(a) plan.
 Since these are pre-tax contributions, you do not pay income tax on these contributions until the money is withdrawn.

 This is another term for the 457(b) plan.
-It is called a deferred compensation plan because a portion of your current compensation is applied toward future retirement savings.
+It is called a deferred compensation plan because you can delay a portion of your current compensation today and it is applied toward future retirement income.

-The 457(b) plan is voluntary and receives no employer contributions.
-It is especially beneficial in helping employees increase their retirement savings beyond the contributions in their 401(a) plan – especially considering today’s investing experts recommend putting 15%-20% of current compensation toward retirement.
+The CRA 457(b) plan is especially beneficial in helping employees increase their retirement savings beyond the contributions in their 401(a) plan – especially considering today’s investing experts recommend putting 15%-20% of current compensation toward retirement.

 You may choose to move other prior retirement plan savings into your CRA plan, which is called rollover contributions.
 Most types of retirement benefit payments you receive as a participant or a surviving spouse can be rolled over.